jmjf/authzerizer/notes/01-DemoApi.md

 -  Be sure to wrap it in a `.then()` from the data source init so the data source is connected

 **COMMIT: FEAT: add GET endpoint**

+## Build the POST endpoint

+POST and PUT can probably mostly the same code as the data loader.

+-  `buildLR()` is the core of the loader, returns a LibraryResource
+-  await it and save
+-  remember to `app.use(express.json())` so we get a body

+**COMMIT: FEAT: add POST endpoint**

+-  GET /api/resources/:id
+-  PUT /api/resources/:id